bricehalder/Twitch-Clip-Bot/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-# Discord-Bot-Template
+# Twitch Clip Bot
-A lightweight template for a Discord bot with a basic command handler and SQLite integration.
+A Discord bot to routinely send the clips of any streamer to a channel.

 ## Usage